lyz-code/blue-book/docs/coding/python/python_config_yaml.md

                 Default: ~/.local/share/{{ program_name }}/config.yaml

         Public methods:
+            get: Fetch the configuration value of the specified key.
+                If there are nested dictionaries, a dot notation can be used.
             load: Loads configuration from configuration YAML file.
             save: Saves configuration in the configuration YAML file.